 The commission's final report is due in October.

-Many of the same US government scientists who carried out the Guatemalan tests had sought consent from participants in an earlier study in the US.'Nazi-like'
+Many of the same US government scientists who carried out the Guatemalan tests had sought consent from participants in an earlier study in the US.

 The US Presidential Commission for the Study of Bioethical Issues had said some 5,500 Guatemalans were involved in all the research that took place between 1946 and 1948, with a view to applying the results on US troops stationed around the world.